To earn $3,000 a month or $3,100 a month looks like a minor difference, but it is not minor. It is significant.

 Salary negotiation is a game of supply a demand.
 The more we want to hire you, the more money you can ask from us…

 Back up your claims

-If you ask for $5,000 a month, you should have a reason for that.
-Is it the average salary for the position in the country?
+If you ask for $5,000 a month, you should have a reason for your claim.
+Is this the average salary for the position in the country, or in the city?
 Have you earned that much in your last job?
 Or is it just a dream that has nothing to do with the actual situation on the employment market?

 Needless to say, you have to backup your claims.
 Check for latest salary stats, bring the paycheck from your last job.
 Show us that you do not demand something unrealistic.

 If you apply for a highly technical job, or for a senior role in management, you can even take a risk and ask them to add twenty percent to their initial offer.

 Anyway, you should always consider the situation.
 Do many other people apply for the same job?
 Can they choose, or do they basically have to hire you, unless they want to repeat the entire hiring process?
 Can you offer something other applicants can not offer them?